kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 and make progress.
 -->

+- Associate ResourceClaims or ResourceClaimTemplates with Workload objects (future work).
-- Influence how Pods are placed onto Nodes based on the ResourceClaimTemplates and ResourceClaims associated with a Workload, PodGroup or Pod (See [KEP-5732](https://kep.k8s.io/5732)).
+- Influence how Pods are placed onto Nodes based on the ResourceClaimTemplates and ResourceClaims associated with a PodGroup or Pod (See [KEP-5732](https://kep.k8s.io/5732)).

 ## Proposal